brianc/node-pg-copy-streams/README.md

 _Note_: In version prior to 4.0.0, when copying data into postgresql, it was necessary to wait for the 'end' event of `pg-copy-streams.from` to correctly detect the end of the COPY operation.
 This was necessary due to the internals of the module but non-standard.
 This is not true for versions including and after 4.0.0.
 The end of the COPY operation must now be detected via the standard 'finish' event. **Users of 4.0.0+ should not wait for the 'end' event because it is not fired anymore.**

+In version 6.0.0+, If you have not yet finished ingesting data into a copyFrom stream and you want to ask postgresql to abort the process, you can call `destroy()` on the stream (or let `pipeline` do it for you if it detects an error in the pipeline).
+This will send a CopyFail message to the backend that will rollback the operation.
+Please take into account that this will not revert the operation if the CopyDone message has already been sent and is being processed by the backend.

 ### duplex stream for replication / logical decoding scenarios (copyBoth - copy-both)

 This is a more advanded topic.